 This effect is due to the concentration of soluble solids in the dough.

 For example, as the water increases, it causes the dough to become softer.
 The soluble solids are diluted, causing a decrease in the yeast’s osmotic pressure and increasing its activity.

 Osmotic pressure measures the tendency of a solution to take in a pure solvent by osmosis.

-You need to take the amount of water into consideration when developing or adjusting your pizza recipes.
-For example, the percentage of yeast should be lowered in wet dough and increased in stiffer doughs.
+You need to consider the amount of water when developing or adjusting your pizza recipes.
+For example, the percentage of yeast should be lowered in the wet dough and increased in the stiffer dough.

 A large amount of water will create a softer consistency in your pizza dough, while a lower amount of water will generate a stiffer texture in your pizza dough.

 Softer pizza dough will create a weaker gluten structure, more extensible, and less elastic.

 High hydration doughs benefit from a long fermentation time and sometimes fold during the first fermentation.
 The final crust will have a more open, chewier crumb structure, airier pizza crust, and a more complex flavor.